About the course

+Students can expect to have termly catch-ups with the course convenor, as well as up to six hours of contact time/support from their dissertation supervisors, the majority of which will take place in late Hilary and Trinity Term.
 The allocation of graduate supervision for this course is the responsibility of the steering committee for the MSt in Comparative Literature and Critical Translation in consultation with faculties in the Humanities Division, and it is not always possible to accommodate the preferences of incoming graduate students to work with a particular member of staff.
 Under exceptional circumstances a supervisor may be found outside the Humanities Division.

 It is anticipated that those who have successfully completed the course may proceed to doctoral work at Oxford or other institutions.
 Alternative career destinations may include publishing, journalism, teaching, or various kinds of international cultural work.